lupyuen/lupyuen.github.io/src/nuttx2.md

 TODO: Pic

-NuttX needs to fetch the Hart ID in a different way...
+NuttX needs to fetch the Hart ID with a different recipe...

 # Downgrade NuttX to Supervisor Mode